ethpm/ethpm-spec/docs/source/package-spec.rst

 ^^^^^^^^^^^^^^^^^^

-The ``length`` field is an integer which defines the length in bytes of the `link reference`_.
-This field is invalid if the end of the defined `link reference`_ exceeds the end of the bytecode.
+The ``length`` field is an integer which defines the length in bytes of the link reference.
+This field is invalid if the end of the defined link reference exceeds the end of the bytecode.

   :Required: Yes
   :Type: Integer